 It’s incredibly difficult to deal with a dog or puppy that can’t be left alone, in fact, it’s probably one of the hardest behavioural problems to overcome.
 Like many behaviour related problems however, prevention is far better than a cure.

-In other cases, a new owner may shut their puppy in the kitchen to spend their very first nights alone, and this enforces the fact that when they’re left, it’s distressing and scary.
+In other cases, a new owner may shut their puppy in the kitchen to spend their very first night alone, and this enforces the fact that when they’re left, it’s distressing and scary.

 Puppy separation anxiety symptoms

-Symptoms of puppy separation anxiety vary from mild to extreme and may include the following:
+Symptoms of puppy separation anxiety vary from the mild to the extreme and may include the following:

 - Excessive barking and/or howling when left.